-In 1993, Everglades National Park, Miami-Dade County, and the National Park Foundation entered into a partnership to restore about 6,300 acres of former agricultural land in Everglades National Park, known as the "Hole-in-the-Donut."
-Through cooperation with Miami-Dade County, the Florida Department of Environmental Protection, and the U.S. Army Corps of Engineers, the Hole-in-the-Donut was established as a mitigation bank, the first in Florida.
-Using the mitigation funds from permitted development projects in Miami-Dade County, the park has undertaken a precedent-setting program of exotic plant removal and wetland restoration for the entire Hole-in-the-Donut.
+Everglades National Park, Miami-Dade County, and the National Park Foundation have entered into a partnership to restore 6,300 acres of former agricultural land in Everglades National Park, known as the "Hole-in-the-Donut."
+Through cooperation with Miami-Dade County, the Florida Department of Environmental Protection, Florida Water Management Districts, and the U.S. Army Corps of Engineers, the Hole-in-the-Donut was established as an In-Lieu Fee Project and mitigation bank, the first in Florida and the only one in the National Park Service.
+Using the mitigation funds from credits applied to permitted development projects in Miami-Dade and Broward Counties, the park has undertaken a precedent-setting program of exotic plant removal and wetland restoration.
+For information on HID wetland mitigation credits, click here.

-This restoration program involved more than a decade of development, planning, field experiments and reports, and permitting.
-This program is a large and ambitious wetland restoration project and when complete will not only restore about 6,300 acres of short-hydroperiod wetland, but also provide enormous benefit to the habitats surrounding the Hole-in-the-Donut that are in serious jeopardy from Brazilian pepper invasion.
+This restoration project involved more than a decade of development, planning, field experiments and reports, and permitting.
+This project is a large and ambitious wetland restoration and when complete will not only restore about 6,300 acres of short-hydroperiod wetland, but also provide enormous benefit to the habitats surrounding the Hole-in-the-Donut that are in serious jeopardy from Brazilian pepper invasion.
 Everglades National Park is using the scientific information generated by this program to enhance its understanding of restoration and the many effects that people have on Everglades environments.
-Management is adapted as new information becomes available.
-Through this program of mitigation and science, Everglades National Park and Miami-Dade County are ensuring a comprehensive program of exotic plant control and wetland restoration for one of the most important habitats in the Everglades.
+Through this program of mitigation and science, Everglades National Park and our partners are ensuring a comprehensive program of exotic plant control and wetland restoration for one of the most important habitats in the Everglades.

 Following restoration, communities of short-to-medium hydroperiod prairie develop within the first year.
 Wildlife, such as wading birds and deer, return to the area to forage for food and leave seeds behind in their waste, helping to reestablish native vegetation.
-As of 2010, 4,100 acres of wetlands have been restored.
-View a video of progress on the Hole-in-the-Donut wetlands restoration project from 1988 through 2010 below.
+As of 2020, 6,063 acres of wetlands have been restored.
+Only 237 acres to go!